Black3rror/Benchmarking/docs/source/how_to_use.md

         ```
         { .annotate }

-        1. The Makefile is a wrapper around the Python script.
+        1. :man_raising_hand: The Makefile is a wrapper around the Python script.
 It will run the script with the same command as in *Python*.
 It exists just for convenience.

 3. Follow the instructions on the screen.